Cats

 5. Do not allow your cat out at night.

-6. Ask your adjoining owners if your cat causes any nuisance problems, and correct them.
+6. Ask your neighbours if your cat causes any nuisance problems - and if so, try to correct them.

 7. Do not allow your cat to enter local bushland or attack native wildlife.